 If you don’t need it, don’t bring it

 Whatever bag you are carrying, carry it in the front of you.
 Wear small bags across your chest or stomach.
-On a crowded place like a train, hold onto the bag with both hands for extra security.
+In a crowded place like a train, hold onto the bag with both hands for extra security.

 If carrying a bag, zip it up